FinnArundel/codewordsRMIT/week_09/README.md

 # code~words. week 09.

 In class with week we seperated outselves into groups and had time to work on our assignments.
+At the start of the class I had a sketch